Jason Leopold: Awards and achievements

 His stories have appeared three times on Project Censored's top-25 under-reported stories of the year: once in 2004, for a story he wrote about an alleged secret meeting Arnold Schwarzenegger had with Ken Lay before the film star's being elected Governor of California, for a story he wrote on Halliburton in 2005, and again in 2011 for a story he wrote on a controversial "spiritual fitness test" the Army required all of its enlisted soldiers.

 In 2008, Leopold received the Thomas Jefferson Award from the Military Religious Freedom Foundation.

 He shared the 2023 Gerald Loeb Award for investigative business journalism for "Profit, Pain, and Private Equity".

+Leopold won the Brechner Freedom of Information Award in 2026 given by the Joseph L. Brechner Freedom of Information Project at the University of Florida College of Journalism and Communications.
+The award cited 'his tenacity and passion in acquiring public records.'